Dataset Distillation Efficiently Encodes Low-Dimensional Representations from Gradient-Based Learning of Non-Linear Tasks: Introduction

 \subsection{Related Works}

 This work connects perspectives and insights from three different lines of work.

 Empirical investigations of DD have been applied to both regression~\citep{D2024condtsf,M2025toward} and classification tasks~\citep{W2018dataset}, and depending on which aspect of training information the distillation algorithm prioritizes, existing methods can be grouped into several categories~\citep{Y2024review}.
 Among them, \textit{performance matching} (PM) directly focuses on minimizing the training loss of a model trained on the distilled data~\citep{W2018dataset,S2021softlabel,N2021meta,N2021dataset,Z2022dataset}, while \textit{gradient matching} (GM) learns synthetic instances so that gradients of the loss mimic those induced by real data~\citep{Z2021dataset,L2022dataset,J2023delving}.
+Other methods such as distribution matching \citep{Z2023distribution}, trajectory matching \citep{C2022dataset} and diffusion-based distillation~\citep{G2024efficient} are out of the scope of this work as PM and GM serve as the core building blocks of some of them and provide a regime where one can mathematically trace the most fundamental interaction between task structure, non-linear models and optimization dynamics.
 Such algorithms constitute the ingredients of DD and can be incorporated into a wide variety of strategies.
 They have been developed to improve scalability~\citep{C2023scaling, C2023data}, incorporate richer information~\citep{S2025flip,Z2021siamese,D2022remember,L2022dataset}, and be tailored to pre-trained models~\citep{C2025dataset}.
 In this paper, we follow the procedure of \citet{C2023data} called \textit{progressive dataset distillation}, which learns a distilled dataset for each partitioned training phase.

 Current theory of DD is mainly formulated as the number of synthetic data points required to infer the exact final parameter optimized for the training data. \citet{I2023theoretical} showed that this number equals the input dimension for LRR, and the size of the original training set for KRR with a Gaussian kernel.
 For shift-invariant kernels~\citep{M2023onthesize} or general kernels~\citep{C2024provable}, this amount becomes the dimension of the kernel.
 Under LRR and KRR with surjective kernels, \citet{C2024provable} refined the bounds to one distilled point per class. \citet{I2023theoretical} showed that one data point suffices for a specific type of model called generalized linear models.
 As for recent work, \citet{L2025utility} characterize the generalization error of models trained with distilled data over a set of algorithm and initialization configurations.
 Nevertheless, these prior theoretical works do not take into account any kind of task structure.
 Gradient-based algorithms of DD such as GM for non-linear neural networks are not considered either.
 We provide a framework that both fills this gap and reveals the high compression rate of DD.